jk-me/top_box_cli/README.md

 # TopBox

-This is a Ruby CLI application that allows the user to view summaries and critic reviews of current top box office films.
+This is a Ruby CLI command-line interface application that allows the user to view summaries and critic reviews of current top box office films.
 Data provided by imdb.com.

 ##Requirements

-This app was built on ruby 2.3.3
+This app was built on ruby 2.3.3.

 ## Usage